d-thoe/Better-Relics/README.md

 ```bash
 python BetterRelics.py
 ```
-- In the application opened, click the `Update Relics` button to begin processing.
+- In the application opened, click the `Update Relics` button to select your `relics.mp4` recording.
 - Select the desired colors drop the dropdown menu to begin browsing.
 Below the dropdown bar is a search bar.